Mio-Hasumi/HMM/README.md

 # HMM
 This is First-Order Hidden Markov Model (HMM), implemented in Python and includes visualization tools.

 This project provides a Python implementation of a First-Order Hidden Markov Model (HMM) along with utilities for visualization and training.
 The implementation supports key algorithms such as Forward, Backward, Viterbi, and Baum-Welch, and includes tools to visualize model parameters, probabilities, and training progression.
+It only has one sequence but can be easily revised to handle the multiple

 Features